 Staff Analysis: This policy explicitly references one of the geographical markers that was a limitation to development in the Ag Reserve Tier.
 Parcels to the west of SR-7 are intended to establish a "buffer" between development in the Tier and the Loxahatchee National Wildlife Refuge.
-The applicant proposes to revise this policy as shown in Exhibit 1.B to allow lands that are currently designated as AGR-PUD Preserves west of SR-7 to be removed from their active agricultural status for the development of two new 60/40 AGR-PUDs, and replaced with agricultural lands in the WCRO.
-Included in one of these are multiple civic pods, which are for institutional uses.
+The applicant proposes to revise this policy as shown in Exhibit 1.B to allow lands that are currently designated as AGR-PUD Preserves west of SR-7 to be removed from their active agricultural status for the development of a new 60/40 AGR-PUD, and replaced with agricultural lands in the WCRO.
+Included in the proposed AGR-PUD are multiple civic pods, which are for institutional uses.
 This proposed revision would be counter to this adopted policy for the Ag Reserve Tier.
 However, the applicant has also proposed the West Hyder Overlay, which proposes an exemption from this prohibition.
-Adoption of the Overlay would remedy this.
+Adoption of the Overlay would remedy this inconsistency in providing a specific exception.
 Regarding the buffer concept to the wildlife refuge, the applicant noted that lands outside the Tier are in some cases developed where separated by only a canal from the refuge, and this proposed instance has approximately one-mile separation from the closest point in the refuge.